prominenceai/deepstream-services-library/docs/overview.md

 For those new to DeepStream, however, GStreamer comes with a learning curve that can be steep or lengthy for some.

 The DeepStream Services Library (DSL) was built to enable *"less-experienced"* programmers and hobbyists to develop custom DeepStream applications -- in Python3 or C/C++ -- at a higher level of abstraction.
-DSL encapsulates the complexity that comes along with GStreamer's power and flexibility.

-The core function of DSL is to provide a [simple and intuitive API](/docs/api-reference-list.md) for building, playing, and dynamically modifying NVIDIA® DeepStream Pipelines including modifications made: (1) based on the results of the real-time video analysis, and: (2) by the application user through external input.
+The core function of DSL is to provide a [simple and intuitive API](/docs/api-reference-list.md) for building, playing, and dynamically modifying NVIDIA® DeepStream Pipelines.
+Modifications made: (1) based on the results of the real-time video analysis, and: (2) by the application user through external input.
 An example of each:
 1. Programmatically adding a stream to [File Sink](/docs/api-sinks.md) based on the occurrence of specific detected objects.
 2. Interactively resizing stream and window dimensions for viewing control.